The Truth in Software

-In my time in software, I’ve learned a few inevitable truths related to the dynamics of the groups within a Software Organization.
-I’m certain that many would dispute some of these – so I’d love to hear your thoughts, additions, and amendments.
+In my time in software (Delivery, Sales, and Support), I’ve learned a few inevitable truths related to the dynamics of the groups within a Software Organization.
+I’m sure many would dispute some of these – so I’d love your thoughts, additions, and amendments.

-- Professional Services thinks the Product team has no idea how the Customer uses the product
+- Professional Services (PS) thinks the Product team has no idea how the Customer uses the product.

 - Product and Sales will always believe that PS should be able to deliver in 1/10 the time (and cost)

-- Everyone knows conceptually what the Customer Experience or Business Development teams do, but do they?
+- Everyone knows conceptually what the Business Development teams do, but do they?